BetaRavener/uPyLoader/README.md

 # uPyLoader
 ## A simple tool for communicating with MicroPython board.
+### See [FAQ](https://github.com/BetaRavener/uPyLoader/wiki/FAQ) for common problems not necessarily related to uPyLoader.
-## If you are missing a feature or find a bug, please create a new issue (Issues tab).
+### If you are missing a feature or find a bug, please create a new issue (Issues tab).
 ### The tool is in Alpha version!
 It may hang or crash on certain user actions.
 Please, restart the application in such case.

 ### Features: